fusakoo/mastermind/README.md

 - Writing overall structure as pseudocode to better gain overall understanding of logic
 - Instance method vs Class Method, and how module method interacts/merges into one another
 - sleep(*args) to 'animate' the computer thought process
+- There is a rails feature for enumerable (i.e. exclude?) that I wanted to use in this project, but decided to code with pure Ruby for the learning purpose